 Needless to say, alcohol is more than just a drink.
 It is a way of life, with wide acceptance in many cultures.
 It is fermented liquor, such as wine, beer, or distilled spirit, that contains ethyl alcohol, or ethanol.
 Alcohol is legally accepted in most countries of the world with just a few exceptions.

 So, is it safe to take both alcohol and amoxicillin together?
-First of all, let’s bust some myths about alcohol and amoxicillin combination.
+Let’s dive right in.

 Is Drinking Alcohol While Taking Amoxicillin Safe?